Kuree/pysv/docs/basics.rst

 Basic usages
 ============
-This sections demonstrates the basic features of pysv.
+This section demonstrates the basic features of pysv.

 Hello World!
 ------------